 - Procedural note: in order to claim a forfeit win, please click the “request forfeit” button on the match page ON THE CSL WEBSITE, submit your screenshot (if you have multiple, please combine them into one image) and write a brief description to explain the situation.
 An administrator will then review your request and accept or deny it.
 If your request is denied, you likely did not show the proper evidence or date/timestamp in your screenshot; check with the tournament admins if clarification is needed

 - Match results must be uploaded to the website as soon as possible; even if your match is broadcasted, all teams must still report their matches.
 All unreported or unfinished/pending matches will result in a loss for BOTH teams after the reporting deadline on the last weekend of each group stage.
 Unreported playoff matches will result in BOTH teams being removed

-- In order to report your game, the WINNING COORDINATOR MUST: (1) add the lineups played by BOTH teams, and (2) select the deck color used by each player.
-Optional: coordinators may submit deck list strings for the matches.
-Failure to report properly will result in penalties; see section penalties
+- In order to report your game, the WINNING COORDINATOR MUST: (1) add the lineups played by BOTH teams, and (2) submit screenshots of the victory screen for EVERY SET.
+Failure to accurately report games will result in the penalties.
+See section; penalties

 - We encourage teams to save screenshots and recordings in case disputes need to be resolved.
 Disputes without replays, screenshots, or other evidence will likely be ignored

 - If assistance is needed, please email [email protected].
 For live assistance, there will be an admin available on CSL's official DISCORD CHANNEL during the default match time.
 Click HERE! to download the app and join the CSL channel!

 - During the week, CSL will have open "office hours" on our official DISCORD CHANNEL.
 Mondays 8pm-9pm PST you'll be able to hop on our DISCORD and receive assistance from our admins